Galápagos Islands: Geology

 Volcanism has been continuous on the Galápagos Islands for at least 20 million years, and perhaps even longer.
 The mantle plume beneath the eastward-moving Nazca plate (51 km/Myr) has given rise to a 3-kilometre-thick platform under the island chain and seamounts.
-Besides the Galápagos Archipelago, other key tectonic features in the region include the Northern Galápagos volcanic province between the archipelago and the Galápagos Spreading Center (GSC) 200 km to the north at the boundary of the Nazca plate and the Cocos plate.
-This spreading center truncates into the East Pacific Rise on the west and is bounded by the Cocos Ridge and Carnegie Ridge in the east.
+Besides the Galápagos Archipelago, other key tectonic features in the region include the Northern Galápagos volcanic province between the archipelago and the Galápagos spreading center (GSC) 200 km to the north at the boundary of the Nazca plate and the Cocos plate.
+This spreading center terminates at the East Pacific Rise to the west and is bounded by the Cocos Ridge and the Carnegie Ridge to the east.
 Furthermore, the Galápagos Hotspot is at the northern boundary of the Pacific Large Low Shear Velocity Province while the Easter Hotspot is on the southern boundary.

 The Galápagos Archipelago is characterized by numerous contemporaneous volcanoes, some with plume magma sources, others from the asthenosphere, possibly due to the young and thin oceanic crust.
 The GSC caused structural weaknesses in this thin lithosphere leading to eruptions forming the Galápagos Platform.
 Fernandina and Isabela in particular are aligned along these weaknesses.
 Lacking a well-defined rift zone, the islands have a high rate of inflation prior to eruption.
 Sierra Negra on Isabela Island experienced a 240 cm uplift between 1992 and 1998, most recent eruption in 2005, while Fernandina on Fernandina Island indicated an uplift of 90 cm, most recent eruption in 2009.
 Alcedo on Isabela Island had an uplift of greater than 90 cm, most recent eruption in 1993.
+While the older islands have disappeared below the sea as they moved away from the mantle plume, the youngest islands, Isabela and Fernandina, are still being formed.
 Additional characteristics of the Galápagos Archipelago are closer volcano spacing, smaller volcano sizes, and larger calderas.
-For instance, Isabela Island includes six major volcanoes, Ecuador, Wolf, Darwin, Alcedo, Sierra Negra and Cerro Azul, with most recent eruptions ranging from 1813 to 2008.
+For instance, Isabela Island includes six major volcanoes, Ecuador, Wolf, Darwin, Alcedo, Sierra Negra and Cerro Azul, with most recent eruptions ranging from 1813 to 2018.
 The neighboring islands of Santiago and Fernandina last erupted in 1906 and 2009, respectively.
 Overall, the nine active volcanoes in the archipelago have erupted 24 times between 1961 and 2011.
 The shape of these volcanoes is tall and rounded as opposed to wide and smooth in the Hawaiian Islands.
 The Galápagos's shape is due to the pattern of radial and circumferential fissure, radial on the flanks, but circumferential near the caldera summits.
 It is the circumferential fissures which give rise to stacks of short lava flows.